clackary/open-telemetry-swift/README.md

 # Welcome to the opentelemetry-swift for Linux Project #

-This project is a fork of the _opentelementry-swift_ (OTEL) reference implmentation that runs only on Apple operating systems (MacOS, iOS, tvOS, et al.)[^1].
+This project is a fork of the _opentelemetry-swift_ (OTEL) reference implmentation that runs only on Apple operating systems (MacOS, iOS, tvOS, et al.)[^1].
 For Linux, this port relies on a small C library that offers support for some of the basic features of Apple's _os.activity_ library, upon which the reference Swift library relies heavily.